pankod/svelte-boilerplate/documentation/docs/styling.md

 ```

-You need to import style.scss in to Heading/index.tsx
+You need to import style.scss into HelloWorld/index.svelte
 ```
 <style src="./style.scss">